-Winter and summer sports resort, Valmeinier is often described as modern, being in particular the latest of the Maurienne resorts.
-Its origins, however, date back several centuries.
-Discover the story of a mountain village that came close to disappearing before experiencing a spectacular rebirth.
+A winter and summer sports resort, Valmeinier is often described as modern, being notably the newest of the Maurienne resorts.
+However, its origins date back several centuries.
+Discover the history of Valmeinier, a mountain village that nearly disappeared before experiencing a spectacular renaissance.

 A mountain village living from agriculture